HazyResearch/bootleg/docs/source/gettingstarted/training.rst

 In this example, the entity input will have descriptions, types, and relations.
 You can control the total length of each resource by a ``max_ent_type_len`` and ``max_ent_kg_len`` param and the maximum entity length by ``max_ent_len``.

+Entity Masking
+^^^^^^^^^^^^^^^
+A secret sauce to getting our Bootleg encoder to pay attention to the types and relationships is to apply masking of the mention and entity title.
+Without masking, the model will rely heavily on mention-title memorization and ignore more subtle structural cues required for the tail.
+To overcome this, we mask entity titles in the entity encoder and mentions in the context encoder.
+By default, we mask titles and mentions 50% of the time, with more popular entities being masked up to 95% of the time.
+To turn this off, in ``data_config``, set ``popularity_mask`` to be ``false``.

+If desired, we also support MLM style masking of the context input.
+By default, we do not use this masking, but you can turn it on by setting ``context_mask_perc`` to be between 0.0 and 1.0 in ``data_config``.

 Candidates and Aliases
 ^^^^^^^^^^^^^^^^^^^^^^